 Residency Structure

-Residency at CAFAC is four to six months, depending on the track.
+Studio Residencies at CAFAC are four months long.
 Residencies coincide with our education program schedule to allow residents to take a class if they choose.

-All residencies will have a culminating project, depending on the track.
+All residencies will have a culminating project.
 The project could be an exhibit in our gallery, delivery of a workshop, installation of a public artwork, or another goal the artist wishes to achieve.

 Candidate Qualifications